lightning/bolts/02-peer-protocol.md

       - MUST NOT broadcast its commitment transaction.
       - SHOULD fail the channel.
-      - SHOULD store `my_current_per_commitment_point` to retrieve funds should the sending node broadcast its commitment transaction onchain.
+      - SHOULD store `my_current_per_commitment_point` to retrieve funds should the sending node broadcast its commitment transaction on-chain.
     - otherwise (`your_last_per_commitment_secret` or `my_current_per_commitment_point`
     do not match the expected values):
       - SHOULD fail the channel.

 A node:
-  - MUST not assume that previously-transmitted messages were lost,
+  - MUST NOT assume that previously-transmitted messages were lost,
     - if it has sent a previous `commitment_signed` message:
-      - MUST handle the case where the corresponding commitment transaction is broadcast by the other side at any time.
-This is particularly important if the node does not simply retransmit the exact `update_` messages as previously sent.
+      - MUST handle the case where the corresponding commitment transaction is broadcast at any time by the other side,
+        - Note: this is particularly important if the node does not simply retransmit the exact `update_` messages as previously sent.
   - upon reconnection:
     - if it has sent a previous `closing_signed`:
       - MUST send another `closing_signed`.
+    - otherwise:
-    - otherwise, if it has sent a previous `shutdown`:
+      - if it has sent a previous `shutdown`:
         - MUST retransmit `shutdown`.

 ### Rationale